Sri Lanka - North to South Photo Tour - full itinerary

 Today, we take a picturesque train ride from Nanu Oya station to Ella, using second class tickets so that we can shoot from the window.
 Later in the afternoon, we can walk back to the famous Nine Acre bridge in the hope of photographing a later train crossing the bridge.
 Our hotel is well placed to explore Ella, and its roof gives us a great viewing point of the surrounding hills.

-After breakfast this morning, we check out from our hotel and set off on a four-hour drive to Ahangama, stopping en route as usual when photo opportunities present themselves.
-After a late lunch, we embark on our first attempt to photograph the famous stilted fishermen, before driving on to Galle where we can arrive at the local fishing beach for the full sunset.
+After breakfast this morning, we check out from our hotel and set off on a four-hour drive to Ahangama, stopping en route as usual as and when photo opportunities present themselves.
+After a late lunch, we embark on our first attempt to photograph the famous stilted fishermen, before driving on to Galle where we should arrive at the local fishing beach for the full sunset.

 Day 11: